bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcRepresentationResource/Entities/IfcGeographicCRS/Documentation.md

-_IfcGeographicCRS_ is a coordinate reference system that is based on a ellipsoid.
-Geographic CRS typically requires two angles and a height to determine a unique position.
+A _IfcGeographicCRS_ is a CRS that uses a three-dimensional ellipsoid surface to determine locations on the Earth.
+Any location on Earth can be referenced by a point with longitude and latitude coordinates.